Quixoty/quixoty-test4.github.io/_posts/2020-08-13-mixed native hedges (part 1).md

 <img src="/assets/images/hedgeteaser1.jpg" alt="no-alignment">

-A mixed native hedge (or hedge) is dense linear green feature made up of native shrub and/or tree species, and is commonly seen throughout the UK as boundaries to fields, and open spaces.
-Though specification, maintenance and species selection, the mixed native hedge is a very versatile tool that can provide a multitude of positive benefits and services within the landscape both to humans and wildlife alike.
+A mixed native hedge (or hedgerow) is dense linear green feature made up of of a mix of native shrub and/or tree species, and is commonly seen throughout the UK to the boundaries of fields and open spaces.
+Though specification, maintenance and species selection, the mixed native hedge is a very versatile tool that can provide a multitude of positive benefits within the landscape, both to humans and wildlife alike.

 [HEDGE IMAGE]